 - You can add more coconut milk if you wish instead of the 1 cup of water.

-- To make maharage ya nazi more wholesome, sometimes ingredients like potatoes, sweet potatoes, cassava, plantains, chopped leafy greens like spinach, amaranth or Swiss chard are added.
+- To make maharage ya nazi more wholesome, sometimes ingredients like potatoes, sweet potatoes, cassava, plantains, chopped leafy greens like spinach, amaranth, collard greens, kale are added.

 Pin for Later: